MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/plan-deploy-office-365-proplus-with-Configuration-Manager.md

 For more details on these choices, including other options, see [Choose how to deploy Office 365 ProPlus](choose-how-to-deploy-office-365-proplus.md).

-# Decide how to manage updates
+## Step 2 - Plan how to manage updates

 With Office 365 ProPlus, you can control how frequently your users receive feature updates to their Office applications.
 For more information, see [Overview of update channels for Office 365 ProPlus](overview-of-update-channels-for-office-365-proplus.md).